joseteodoro/PUCES-JUN2020/notes.md

 ### structural

-Ways to clue you code pieces
+Ways to glue your code pieces

 ### behavioral